bilgehannevruz/snakemon/docs/source/faq.rst

 For SQLite, ensure your database file is writable and the container has proper permissions to the data directory.

-For PostgreSQL, verify connection parameters and that the PostgreSQL service is running and accessible.
+For PostgreSQL, verify connection parameters and that the PostgreSQL service is running and accessible